 Good Manufacturing Practices (GMPs) Requirements

-FDA currently publishes non-binding Cosmetic Good Manufacturing Practices for the industry.
-MoCRA, however, directs FDA to establish regulatory GMPs for cosmetics manufacturers that are consistent with national and international standards.
+The FDA currently publishes non-binding Cosmetic Good Manufacturing Practices for the industry.
+MoCRA, however, directs the FDA to establish regulatory GMPs for cosmetics manufacturers that are consistent with national and international standards.

 At that time, cosmetics products that are manufactured or processed under conditions that fail to meet GMPs will be deemed adulterated, meaning they cannot be legally sold in the United States and a non-compliant cosmetics company could face severe penalties.